pixeldroid/programming-pages/README.md

 # programming-pages

-a site template for publishing code documentation to GitHub pages
+a Jekyll theme for publishing code documentation to GitHub pages

 > See **programming pages** used to document itself here: https://pixeldroid.github.io/programming-pages/